Asymptotically Safe Starobinsky Inflation: The non--perturbative beta functions for the Starobinsky action

 As we search for analytic solutions to (\ref{betas_full}) we focus on the regime $b \ll \widetilde{G} \lesssim 1$, as this allows us to further expand (\ref{betag-approx})--(\ref{betab-approx}) in powers of $\widetilde{G}$.
 As we shall see, the solutions will allow us to capture very accurately the actual RG flow of the system.
 To leading order in $\widetilde{G}$ we then obtain,

-The negative sign in (\ref{betab-approx2}) is crucial for the asymptotic freedom of the coupling $b$.
+The negative sign in (\ref{betab-approx2}) is crucial for the vanishing of the coupling $b$.
 We will discuss the solutions of the above system in the next section.

-Before we close this section, let us remark on two interesting properties of the model (\ref{action:R^2}) in view of the asymptotic freedom of the coupling $b$.
+Before we close this section, let us remark on two interesting properties of the model (\ref{action:R^2}) in view of the vanishing of the coupling $b$ in the UV.
 It is well known that models of the $f(R)$ type propagate an extra, massive scalar degree of freedom, (often called a ``scalaron") compared to General Relativity \cite{Sotiriou:2008rp,DeFelice:2010aj}.
 For the general $f(R)$ action (\ref{action:f(R)}) the effective mass of the scalaron is \be m^2_{\text{eff}} \equiv \frac{f_{R}- Rf_{RR}}{3f_{RR}}. \ee In terms of the Starobinsky action (\ref{action:R^2}) this corresponds to \be m^2_{\text{eff}} = \frac{m_{p}^2}{96 \pi}b, \ee which shows that the value of $m_{\text{eff}}$ compared to $m_p$ at some cut--off scale $k$ is set by $b \equiv b(k)$.
-The point to make here is that, in the limit $k \to \infty$, for the asymptotically free coupling $b$, the scalaron mass vanishes ($m_{\text{eff}} \to 0$), reflecting the absence of any length scales in that limit, and the restoration of scale-invariance.
+The point to make here is that, in the limit $k \to \infty$, as the coupling $b \to 0$, the scalaron mass vanishes ($m_{\text{eff}} \to 0$), reflecting the absence of any length scales in that limit, and the restoration of scale-invariance.

 What is more, as we explain later in section (\ref{sec:inflationary-solutions}), when the curvature squared term dominates the action (\ref{action:R^2}) the universe expands (quasi-) exponentially.
-The second fixed point UVFP2 (\ref{UVFP2}) ensures that for a sufficiently high value of the cut--off scale $k$, the coupling $b$ will be sufficiently small for the $R^2$ term to dominate the action and the universe to inflate.
+The second fixed point UVFP2 (\ref{UVFP2}) ensures that for a sufficiently high value of the cut--off scale $k$, the coupling $b$ will be sufficiently small for the $R^2$ term to dominate the action and the universe will inflate.